 Nobody should be walking around showing off their perfectly straight pearly whites not realizing that their smile has been compromised by healthy and nutritious fruit!

 Here is a quick note about flossing that can help you make sure you’re receiving the benefits of this requisite oral hygiene practice.
 Most people think that sliding the string of floss in between two teeth for a second before moving onto the next area is enough.
 Well, it’s not.
 Once the floss is positioned in between two teeth, you must “hug the tooth” so to speak.
 You are essentially creating a C shape around the tooth on either side of the floss.
 While the string of floss is wrapped around each tooth, move the string up and down.

 GET BELOW THE GUMLINE

 If you find your gums bleeding while flossing, it might be indicative of a serious problem such as gum disease.
-Dr. Jessica T. Emery of Chicago’s Sugar Fix Dental Loft can examine your gum health and diagnose possible gum disease.
+Dr. Brittany Dickinson of Chicago’s Sugar Fix Dental Loft can examine your gum health and diagnose possible gum disease.
 However, it could also be the case when you are not flossing on the regular.
 Your gums are not used to the friction of the floss rubbing against them.
 Once you start flossing every day, the bleeding will cease.
-Healthy gums and daily flossing means no bleeding.
-If the bleeding does not stop after a few days, call Dr. Emery right away to make an appointment.
+Healthy gums and daily flossing mean no bleeding.
+If the bleeding does not stop after a few days, call Dr. Dickinson right away to make an appointment.
 Better safe than sorry.
 Gum disease leads to tooth loss.